atzlt/Propose/Usage.md

 Draw some objects. **Currently does not support drawing (infinite) lines.**

 You can inline some temporary configurations in square brackets `[]`.
 The configurations only work for the current object.
 For all configurations see the previous section.
-There's only one additional configuration: `label`, which is the text to be labelled on this object, and **only works for points currently**.
+There's only one additional configuration: `label`, which is the text to be labelled on this object. **Labelling currently only works for points and circles.**

 The unit length is 1 centimeter.
 The y-axis of SVG coordinate system is flipped, so a point `(a, b)` is actually rendered as `x="a cm", y="-b cm"` in the output.